From BR Bullpen

 Negro and minor leagues

 Following his discharge, Robinson signed with the Negro League Kansas City Monarchs for the 1945 season.
 He was a successful shortstop for the Monarchs and was named to the East-West All-Star game.
 While playing for the Monarchs, he was scouted by Branch Rickey of the Brooklyn Dodgers, who intended to sign top African American players to break the color line.
-Rickey picked Robinson as the best candidate, and signed him to great publicity after the 1945 season.
+Rickey picked Robinson as the best candidate, and signed him to great publicity on October 23, 1945.

-Rather than send Robinson straight to the majors, Rickey decided to have him spend one year in the minors.
+Rather than send Robinson straight to the majors, Rickey decided to have him spend one year in the minor leagues.
 Rickey's exact reasoning for doing so is unclear, but it was probably with the idea that Robinson could win support of his right to play in the majors by succeeding in the minors.
 If so, his hopes were dashed.
-While Robinson did his part, winning the 1946 International League MVP playing for the Montreal Royals, the hoped-for support did not materialize.
+While Robinson did his part, winning the 1946 International League MVP Award with an outstanding season for the Montreal Royals, the hoped-for support did not materialize.
+That said, Robinson was extremely popular in Montreal, embraced by fans and neighbors alike, and while the French-speaking city was atypical of North America, it gave Rickey hope that the same thing could happen in Brooklyn if the young man was also successful on the field.
 In 1960 he was elected to the International League Hall of Fame.
+He was also elected to the Canadian Baseball Hall of Fame in recognition of his ground-breaking year in Montreal; a statue of him was also erected on the site of Delorimier Downs, his old ballpark, then was later moved to a more prominent location, on the concourse outside Stade Olympique.
+A copy of that statue also exists at Jackie Robinson Stadium in Daytona Beach, FL, where he played his first spring training with the Dodgers' minor leaguers in 1946.

 Negro Leagues Career Statistics